apollo

 Caution

 Dose adjustment may be required.
 Prasita-A Capsule should be used with care in patients with kidney impairment/kidney disease.
-Please discuss with your doctor if you have kidney impairment/kidney disorder or any concerns regarding this.
+Please discuss with your doctor if you have a kidney impairment/kidney disorder or any concerns regarding this.

 bannner image